Call FREE Expert Advice 0800 567 7721 | Hearing Aid Price List | 8am to 8pm 7 days a week

 4) Size.
 As a general rule of thumb, the larger the hearing aid the more powerful it is.
 Smaller hearing aids have smaller batteries which could be difficult for people with poor dexterity.
 Smaller batteries don’t last as long.

 5) Accessories.
 Some hearing aids have accessories that can be purchased.
-These include wireless transmitters that enable the sound from a television or telephone or other device to “beam” sound into the hearing aid.
+These include wireless transmitters that enable the sound from a television, telephone or other device to “beam” sound into the hearing aid.
 The need for certain assistance by way of accessories can heavily influence the choice of make/model of hearing aid required.

 6) Cost.
 Not everyone has the budget to purchase the top technology hearing aids and in reality, not everyone would need them.

 It is the job of the hearing aid audiologist to discuss your individual needs and requirements.
 They should take into account all the factors above so that between you and them, you arrive at the most appropriate solution.
 You cannot be expected to learn all about every kind of hearing aid available as new ones are being released all the time.
-They are obliged by their code of practice to give best advice.
-If however they only offer a restricted choice of manufacturers then this can narrow the selection down considerably.

-Styles of hearing aid.
+Styles of hearing aids

-In the ear (sometimes called ITE)
+In the ear (sometimes called ITE):

 IIC (Invisible In the Canal).
 The smallest, most invisible hearing aid.
 Fits deep within the ear canal.